sathishscripts/agl-compositor/doc/README.md

 `ivi_policy_api::policy_rule_try_event()` which is executed for each policy rules currently added, by using the policy API `ivi_policy_add()`.

 Users can customize the hooks by using some sort of database to retrieve the application name to compare against, or incorporate some kind of policy rule engine.
+Alternatively, one can use the deny-all policy engine which allows the top panel applications to be used/displayed as permitted applications.

 ### Policy rules